crate/cloud-howtos/docs/create-org.rst

 Console.
 If you follow the :ref:`cluster deployment tutorial
 <cloud-tutorials:cluster-deployment>`, you will create an
 organization as part of the signup process via the Console wizard.
-Currently, clusters can only be deployed if you sign up in this way.
-Should you, however, access the Console otherwise, or have deleted your organization, this guide will inform you on how to create one from scratch.
+Currently, clusters can only be deployed by this method.
+Should you, however, access the Console without following this method, or have deleted your organization, this guide will inform you on how to create one from scratch.

 .. rubric:: Table of contents